SolaceProducts/pubsubplus-gke-quickstart/README.md

 The PubSub+ software event broker can be deployed in either a 3-node High-Availability (HA) cluster, or as a single-node non-HA deployment.
 For simple test environments that need only to validate application functionality, a single instance will suffice.
 Note that in production, or any environment where message loss cannot be tolerated, an HA cluster is required.

+Detailed documentation of deploying the event broker in a Kubernetes environment is provided in the [Solace PubSub+ Event Broker on Kubernetes Guide](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md).

 The following diagram illustrates an HA deployment on a 3 node GKE cluster spread across 3 zones.

 ![alt text](/images/network_diagram.png "Network Diagram")